ethereumdegen/optimistic-nft-store-web/README.md

 ### TODO List
--Somehow get some test opti-kovan $$
+-store minted NFT data in a server
--mint an NFT using the abi
+-show an index of all minted NFT
+-On the 'show' page for an NFT, show the ipfs data stuffs